blobcity/ai-cloud-docs/performance.md

  MODEL_PATH: ./model.h5

 ```
 One can have n numbers of environment variables utilized in the Main function but should have a matching environment variable mentioned in the YAML file and Main function.
-The variable mentioned in the env section must be all Capitalized letters without any whitespace.The key file must be specified by the creator/Author of the model along with the appropriate file format.
+The variable mentioned in the env section must be all Capitalized letters without any whitespace.The key *file* must be predefined by the creator/author of the model in the YAML configuration.
+If your model takes text input and returns text output (NLP models), enter the *file* value as null/None for input and output.
+While for the Image or Video Generative AI model, set the Input file value as None/null, while for the output *file* key, specify the file name with an extension.
+For example. output.png or output.mp4 to save the file.

 ## Reporting model performance